How to grow Rhubarb - the essential guide to growing Rhubarb

-The harvesting season can be extended by 'forcing' the rhubarb.
-Rhubarb can be forced in winter by covering the crowns with large pots which prevent light reaching the crowns.
-Forcing can be helped by adding straw or heat producing fresh horse manure inside the pot (but not directly on the crown.
+The harvesting season can be extended by 'forcing' the Rhubarb.
+Force Rhubarb in winter by covering the crowns with large pots which prevent light reaching the crowns.
+Forcing can be helped by adding straw or heat producing fresh horse manure inside the pot.
+Do not place the manure directly on the crown.

 Rhubarb is available in both red leaf stalk and green leaf stalk varieties.
 Common varieties include

 - Victoria - produces Green stems and is easy to grow